akileshjayakumar/Flip-The-Coin-Game/README.md

 ## Contributing

-Contributions are highly encouraged!
-If you're interested in enhancing the game or adding new features, here’s how you can contribute:
+Your contributions are welcome!
+If you have ideas for improvements or new features:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -am 'Add some feature'`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Submit a pull request.